 Costilla-Esquivel et al. found a relationship between weather and acute respiratory illnesses in Monterrey, which they were able to model very accurately using only three weather parameters: weekly accumulated rainfall, minimum temperature in the week, and weekly median relative humidity [139].
+[Temperature was negatively correlated, while rainfall and humidity were positively correlated.]
 Of the three parameters rainfall had the highest impact, humidity the lowest.
 High relative humidity is expected as a consequence of rainfall and low temperature.